 Many NPS MedicineWise activities also gain continuing professional development points for GPs, so the practice can earn while your GPs learn.

-How does it benefit my practice?
+How does participating benefit my practice?

 - Your practice can receive annual financial incentives by completing a minimum number of eligible activities based on the number of full-time equivalent GPs in your practice.